Language selection

 Text version

-This patch commemorates Canada's historic participation in Mission STS-100, Assembly Flight 6A of the International Space Station (ISS).
+This patch commemorates Canada's historic participation in mission STS-100, Assembly Flight 6A of the International Space Station (ISS).

 The patch celebrates the delivery and installation of the second-generation Canadian robotic arm to the Station.
-It also highlights CSA Astronaut Chris Hadfield's space walk, the first time a Canadian stepped out into the vacuum of space.
+It also highlights CSA astronaut Chris Hadfield's space walk, the first time a Canadian stepped out into the vacuum of space.

 The Astronaut Wings on the patch were presented to Colonel Hadfield by the Prime Minister of Canada after his first space mission, and represent his pride in his country and his military heritage.